alpas/alpasdev/src/main/resources/docs/validation.md

 <a name="rendering-validation-errors"></a>
 #### [Rendering Validation Errors](#rendering-validation-errors)

-Alpas internally catches the `ValidationException` thrown and renders it appropriately based on the whether the call wants a JSON response or not.If it wants a JSON response then all the generated validation errors are returned as a JSON object with a status code of **422**.
-If JSON response is not wanted, it flashes both the validation errors and the inputs—except for critical fields such as `password`, `confirm_password`, `password_confirm` etc.—and redirects the user back to the previous page.
+Alpas internally catches the `ValidationException` thrown and [renders it](/docs/error-handling#handling-exceptions) appropriately based on whether the caller [wants a JSON response](/docs/http-request#wants-json) or not.

+If it wants a JSON response, the validation errors are returned as a JSON object with **422** status code.
+If JSON response is not wanted, it flashes both the validation errors and the current inputs—except for critical fields such as `password`, `confirm_password`, `password_confirm` etc.—and [redirects the user back](/docs/http-response/#redirect-back) to the previous page.

 You can get the old inputs from the previous request by calling `old()` method and the validation errors by calling `errors()` method on [HttpCall's session object](/docs/sessions#retrieving-data).
-These are also available from within your view templates.
+These are also available from your [Pebble templates](/docs/pebble-templates).

 <a name="displaying-errors-and-old-values"></a>
 #### [Displaying Errors and Old Values](#displaying-errors-and-old-values)

-For an improved user experience, you'd want to display all the validation errors from user's previous request.
-You'd also want to pre-fill all the fields with previous values so not to frustrate users by making them fill the form again.
+For an improved user experience, you would want to display all the validation errors from the user's previous request.
+You'd also want to pre-fill all the fields with previous values so not to punish users by making them fill the form again.
 Alpas comes bundled with some great template helpers to make this a cinch and hassle-free for you!

 <div class="sublist">

 - `old(key, default)`

-If exists, returns an old input value for the given *key*.
-If not, returns the given *default* value.
-If multiple values exist for the given *key*, it returns a list of values.
+If exists, returns an old input value for the given `key`.
+If not, returns the given `default` value.
+If multiple values exist for the given `key`, it returns a list of all values.

 <span class="line-numbers" data-start="16">